Thousand Name City, Sagittarius

 While Trystan went in to grab a table, Olive wandered over to the newspaper stall across the street.
 Two large posters hung from the sides of the stall—both of a water-color portrait of a man with an elegantly long beard and a cone-shaped crown at the top if his head.
 There were characters underneath the portrait that Olive could not read but he assumed it said something along the lines of “All Hail the Emperor!”

 Upon Olive’s decision to come to this country, Werner had questioned him on which languages of Sagittarius he had been familiar with.
 Olive’s subsequent confusion resulted in Atienna gently and Cadence amusedly informing him of his ignorance.
 Atienna had then further elaborated on the diversity of the Sagittarian languages in a lengthy lecture.
-Each one of the ten clans of Sagittarius had its own respective language paired with its own unique characters, dialects, and alphabets.
+Each one of the major clans of Sagittarius had its own respective language paired with its own unique characters, dialects, and alphabets.

-Whoever had come up with that name was ahead of their time, Olive had thought when he’d read the Common sign that was stacked up on top of ten other signs at the city’s north entrance upon his initial arrival.
+Whoever had come up with that name was ahead of their time, Olive had thought when he’d read the Common sign that was stacked up on top of many other signs at the city’s north entrance upon his initial arrival.

 Tucking the paper under his arm, Olive joined Trystan back at the restaurant.
 They were seated by one of the open paper windows and were served two cups of piping hot corn tea.
 After taking a sip, Olive began to peruse the newspaper.